Non-Ferrous Metals-banner

 • Lead battery recycling

 Scrappy’s is proud to be one of the largest non-ferrous metal recycling yards in Melbourne.
-Our local recycling depot is conveniently located in Albion, right next to Sunshine and within close proximity to a number of Melbourne’s major western suburbs.
-In addition, our equipment, fleet of trucks and onsite equipment incldung a weighbridge for large loads means you get the best price for your scrap non-ferrous metal.
+Our local recycling depot is conveniently located in Albion, near Sunshine and close to Melbourne’s major western suburbs.
+With our equipment, fleet of trucks, and onsite weighbridge for large loads, we ensure you get the best price for your scrap non-ferrous metal.